-Do you love the convenience of pre-cooked frozen chicken products like the Tyson Grilled and Ready Chicken Breast Strips?
+Do you love the convenience of frozen grilled chicken breast strips like the Tyson Grilled and Ready Chicken Breast Strips?
 We do, but there’s a few problems.
 One, you don’t really know what’s in them.
 Sure, you can read the label, but unless you’re a chemist, it may not tell you much.
 Second, they are outrageously expensive!
 I checked the price today and a 22 ounce bag runs about $8.69 around here.

 It’s really quite simple and I made approximately 64 oz of grilled and ready chicken strips for $10.
 I usually plan on making a batch when I’m grilling anyway… kill two birds with one stone.
 Our Wal-mart sells boneless skinless chicken breasts for $1.97/lb.
 This was a 4-1/2 lb pack and I figure I had about a half pound of waste (I trim all the fat and tendons off.)

 You can go as basic as salt and pepper for your seasoning or you can grab an all-purpose poultry seasoning.
 We really enjoy the McCormick’s Grill Mates Chicken Rub.
 After you clean your chicken breasts up, give them a liberal rub down with your seasoning of choice and get them on the grill.

 Once you’ve grilled your chicken to an internal temp of 165 degrees, you can cover it loosely and pop it in the fridge to cool.
 You want to be able to handle it without tearing it apart.

 Once your chicken has cooled, use a nice sharp knife to cut it into strips.
 Then you get to the thicker portion of the breasts, you may want to split those in half to make strips rather than rounds.
 Using either a cutting board or a sheet pan, cover it with a sheet of wax paper and arrange your chicken strips so that they are in a single layer and not touching each other (if possible).